Crataegus laevigata: Description

 It is a large shrub or small tree growing to 8 m or rarely to 12 m tall, with a dense crown.
 The leaves are 2–6 cm long and 2–5 cm broad, with two or three shallow, forward-pointing lobes on each side of the leaf.
 The hermaphrodite flowers are produced in corymbs of 6 to 12, each flower with five white or pale pink petals and two or sometimes three styles.
-The flowers are pollinated by insects.
+They are pollinated by insects.
 The fruit is a dark red pome 6–10 mm diameter, slightly broader than long, containing two or three nutlets.

+It flowers in May to June (UK) in rather lax clusters.
+The flowers are usually white, but can be pink.
+Flowers are up to 2.4 cm in diameter, with 2–3 styles and stigmas and more than 20 stamens.
+They have 5 triangular sepals, which are obtuse.
+The petals can be slightly velvety on the inside.

+Its fruit persists for an average of 64.4 days, and bears an average of 2.8 seeds per fruit.
+Fruits average 77.4% water, and their dry weight includes 11.1% carbohydrates and 1.4% lipids.

-It is distinguished from the closely related common hawthorn, C. monogyna, in the leaves being only shallowly lobed, with forward-pointing lobes, and in the flowers having more than one style.
+The Midland hawthorn is distinguished from the closely related common hawthorn, C. monogyna, in the leaves being only shallowly lobed, with forward-pointing lobes, without hair tufts in the vein axils, and in the flowers having more than one style.
 Each style produces a seed, so its fruits also have more than one seed and these make them slightly oval, in contrast with the single-seeded and therefore round fruits of common hawthorn.
 The two species hybridise, giving rise to C. × media.